Martha Ellen Auditorium: Building

 The Martha Ellen Auditorium is located in the center of the Central City, Nebraska business district.
 The auditorium is a brick One-Part Commercial Block structure approximately 80 × 58 ft.
 The exterior of the building has minimal decorative brick trim and broad inset panels.

 State Theater (formerly Martha Ellen Auditorium) viewed from the southeast.

-It has a flat roof and is divided into bays (three bays on the front and five bays on the side) by full height brick pilasters supporting a wall cornice with parapet wall above.
+It has a flat roof and is divided into bays (three bays on the front and five bays on the side) by full height brick pilasters supporting a wall cornice with a parapet wall above.
 Brick corbeling further characterizes the façades.
-The original windows on the second still exist but have been boarded up.
-The retail spaces on the lower level originally housed specialty stores including a barber shop.
+The original windows on the second floor still exist but have been boarded up.
+The retail spaces on the lower level originally housed specialty stores, including a barbershop.
 Alterations were made both to these storefronts and interiors since the auditorium was built.
 A marquee and sign were added when the building became the State Theater.

 The original Martha Ellen Auditorium sign is still on the building but hidden by the State Theatre movie marquee.
 The auditorium is accessed through doors under the current movie margues.
 The lobby immediately inside the doors is approximately 13 ft in depth.

-The lobby has been remodeled the original auditorium was built.
-The auditorium is entered from the lobby and it is approximately 51 × 56 ft.
+The lobby has been remodeled since the original auditorium was built.
+The auditorium is entered from the lobby, and it is approximately 51 × 56 ft.
 It has no windows.
-The sides of the proscenium walls, outside of the arch are curved.
-The original boxes there have been covered and the rails hidden behind the covering.
-The now hiddend stage-left box once functioned as a barber shop.
+The sides of the proscenium walls, outside of the arch, are curved.
+The original boxes there have been covered, and the rails hidden behind the covering.
+The now hidden stage-left box once functioned as a barber shop.

-The horseshoe-shaped balcony is 9.5 ft deep on the sides and it extends all the way around the auditorium to the proscenium wall.
+The horseshoe-shaped balcony is 9.5 ft deep on the sides, and it extends all the way around the auditorium to the proscenium wall.
 The sides of the balcony have three rows of seats, while the middle-rear has six rows.
 A 13 ft deep projection booth is centered behind the middle-rear six rows of seats.
 Two sets of stairs along the walls of the auditorium lead to the balcony.
 Pillars are located around the edges of the balcony.
-Many of the original opera chairs remain in the balcony but on the lower floor, the original seats have been replaced by conventional movie seats.
-Aisles are carpeted and the pink-tinted peach colored plaster walls maintain their original color scheme.
+Many of the original opera chairs remain in the balcony, but on the lower floor, the original seats have been replaced by conventional movie seats.
+Aisles are carpeted, and the pink-tinted peach colored plaster walls maintain their original color scheme.

 The proscenium arch is 22 ft wide and approximately 14 ft high.
 The wings (17 ft long) contain movie speakers.
 The backstage area is entered through a door to the extreme stage right of proscenium wall.
 The stage is 15 ft deep from the curtain line to the back wall.
 The dressing rooms no longer exist, but they were under the stage.
 In all other respects, the structural and historical integrity of the building and auditorium have been preserved.